itpplasma/SIMPLE/README.md

 ## Building

+The build system for SIMPLE is CMake.
+Required libraries are NetCDF, and LAPACK/BLAS and supported compilers are GNU Fortran and Intel Fortran.
+To build, simply create a "build" folder, and inside run `cmake` and `make`.
+This will produce `libsimple.so` and `simple.x` required to run the code.

 ## Usage

 SIMPLE currently runs on a single node with OpenMP shared memory parallelization with one particle per thread and background fields residing in main memory.

+The main executable is `simple.x`.
 As an input it takes
 * `simple.in`
 * a VMEC NetCDF equlibrium (wout.nc) file with name specified in `simple.in`

 An example input file with explanation of each parameter can be found in `examples/simple.in`.

 The main output is `confined_fraction.dat`, containing four columns:
-1) Physical time
+1. Physical time
-2) Confined fraction of passing particles
+2. Confined fraction of passing particles
-3) Confined fraction of trapped particles
+3. Confined fraction of trapped particles
-4) Total number of particles
+4. Total number of particles

-The sum of 2) and 3) yields the overall confined fraction at each time.
+The sum of 2. and 3. yields the overall confined fraction at each time.

 In addition `start.dat` is either an input for given or an output for randomly generated initial conditions.
 Diagnostics for slow convergence of Newton iterations are written in `fort.6601`.

+Currently the code automatically classifies orbits as regular/chaotic after 1/10 of the tracing time.
+This will be made configurable in `simple.in` very soon.

 ## References
 When using this code for scientific publications, please cite

 [1] C. G. Albert, S. V. Kasilov, and W. Kernbichler, Symplectic integration with non-canonical quadrature for guiding-center orbits in magnetic confinement devices.
 J. Comp.
-Phys (forthcoming, 2019), arXiv:1903.06885
+Phys (forthcoming, 2019), https://arxiv.org/abs/1903.06885